Gizmondo: Release and lifetime

-Sweden

-Gizmondo was launched in Sweden in the late Summer of 2005, with both "Smart Adds" and normal units available.
-Rather than opening flagship stores, the manufacturer relied on established retailers such as Webhallen.
-"Smart Adds" were never enabled for the Swedish market, even though the technology "was there".
+The company said that it would roll out to the rest of Europe starting from 19 May 2005, including Germany, France, Italy, Spain and Nordic countries.
+Its stated price in Germany was 349 euros, or 189 euros for the Smart Adds version.
+Confirmed retailers for distribution include Virgin Megastores in France and Karstadt in Germany.
+However, this date passed by without it being released for undisclosed reasons.
+Gizmondo only received a limited release that year in Sweden, launching with both Smart Adds and normal units available, and rather than opening flagship stores Gizmondo Europe relied on established retailers such as Webhallen.

+By September 2005 the device had still not been released in Europe outside of Britain and Sweden.
+A French gaming journalist reported that staff at the London flagship store claimed a French release by Christmas, writing in December 2005 that this looked like it wasn't going ahead.
+The journalist claimed that contacts stated to him that European stocks of the Gizmondo were instead used to supply the American release.

 United States

-In the United States, the Gizmondo launched on October 22, 2005.
+In the United States, the Gizmondo launched much later, on October 22, 2005, with a line-up of eight titles, including Trailblazer.
 Retail price was $400 for a unit without "Smart Ads", or $229 for a "Smart Ads" enabled device.
 It was available only at kiosks located in shopping malls throughout the U.S. (operated by National Kiosk, LLC, located in the western corner of North Carolina).
 Only 8 of the planned 14 games were ever released in the U.S., along with no CoPilot GPS software, though the software was sold on the British site for a week or two.
 There was little to no advertising, and some of their advertising was even put in magazines of Nintendo Power (Nintendo's official magazine).
 Plans to distribute the handheld through other retailers never materialized.

-Games

-The Gizmondo launched in the United Kingdom with only one game, Trailblazer.
-The console launched in the United States with a line-up of eight titles, including Trailblazer.
-In addition to these eight, six others were released in Europe only.
-A further 30 titles were known to have been in development for the system, but all were canceled before their release due to Tiger Telematics' bankruptcy.
-Also all games released in North America were effectively launch titles.

-Certain games were claimed to be capable of using "augmented reality", most notably the unreleased game Colors.
-It was intended to be the first GPS video game, with the ability to track a user's real world movements in real time.
-Additionally several games including Motocross 2005, Hockey Rage 2005, and Sticky Balls had bluetooth multiplayer features.
-The accessibility to purchase Gizmondo games was limited.
-In the United States, games were only available through a small numbers of kiosks located in shopping malls across the country.
-After Tiger Telematic's bankruptcy, the Gizmondo and its games were left without any proper marketing or distribution.

-Fan site Gizmondo Central reviewed all games, and Trailblazer and SSX 3 had the best score.
-Sticky Balls and FIFA Football 2005 were second-best.